hfp/libxstream/documentation/samples/libxstream_ozaki.md

 incompatible with the unfused epilogue (`OZAKI_UNFUSE`, on by default for GPUs) -- set it only when the per-pass buffers do not fit.
 Left unset it is derived instead, and only where it is needed for a correct
-result: a `OZAKI_MAXK` past what the residue representation can accumulate exactly (32768 unsigned, 131072 symmetric, and far less on a floating-point carrier) gets the largest panel that stays inside the accumulator.
+result: an `OZAKI_MAXK` past what an integer accumulator holds exactly (32768 unsigned, 131072 symmetric) gets the largest panel that stays inside it.
 Raising `OZAKI_MAXK` is what turns it on, so expect the 2x there and set `OZAKI_SYMRES=1` first if the K is within 131072.
+The bf16 carrier never needs it, narrower accumulator notwithstanding: the kernel folds that accumulator back to residues in place as it goes, which costs 16% of the GEMM and nothing end-to-end. `OZAKI_GROUPS=1` declines the derived grouping and warns where that leaves K unreduced;
+`OZAKI_GROUPS=0` is not that request, because it is what an unset knob reads as.

 `OZAKI_FRACCRT=1` trades exactness for speed (flat fractional sum, magnitude-bounded); modes 0 and 2 are both exact and differ only in